 Property financial assets have a realised and unrealised portion of income attributable.
-Realised property finance income is the declared distributions of each underlying sub-trust/company that is party to the loan note arrangement.
-Distributions are declared and paid quarterly.
-Unrealised returns represent the underlying fair value movements within the property value for each of the assets.
+Realised property finance income is the declared dividends or distributions of each underlying legal subsidiaries that are party to the total return swap and option arrangement.
+Dividends and distributions are declared and paid quarterly.
+Unrealised returns represent the fair value movements on the property financial assets.
+Refer to note 3k for further information.